Space-Exploration-Team-Awesom/SpaceExploration/userstory.md

 As a user, I want a quiz and a form of a game so that I can test what I've learned.

 * “As a <role>, I want <goal> so that <benefit>”
+As a developer, I'd like to have to planets rotate, so that it feel more interactive?
+XD

 * “As a <role>, I want <goal> so that <benefit>”
+As a developer, I want to provide different themes so that makes our page more interesting and customized.

 * “As a <role>, I want <goal> so that <benefit>”